ughacks/lscp/README.md

-# LSCP: Learn by Surprise, Commit by Proof
+# Learn by Surprise, Commit by Proof

 A self-gated post-training framework for autonomous knowledge acquisition in language models.